Namma-Flutter/namma_ui_kit/CONTRIBUTING.md

 ## Community and Support

-If you have any questions or need assistance, feel free to reach out to the community through [GitHub Discussions](link to discussions) or by opening an issue.
+If you have any questions or need assistance, feel free to reach out to the community by opening an issue.

 ## Code of Conduct

-Please note that all contributions are subject to our [Code of Conduct](link to code of conduct).
+Please note that all contributions are subject to our [Code of Conduct](https://github.com/Namma-Flutter/namma_ui_kit/blob/master/CODE_OF_CONDUCT.md).
 We expect all contributors to adhere to these guidelines to maintain a welcoming and inclusive environment.

 Thank you for your contributions!
 Together, we can build an amazing Namma UI Kit.